Round 1 closed on the 21st April 2019 and the successful applicants are currently finishing their project research.

-Round 2 will open during August - so watch this space for announcements!
+Round 2 is now open - so watch this space for announcements!

 Ideas to be submitted to firstname.lastname@example.org

 Round 2 of applications now open!